slunicko-ondra/foxtrot/game_design.md

 **Task assignment**:

 Valeria received an email with secret information in the attachment.
 When you receive secret instructions, after reading you should probably delete them, right?
 However, is deleted file lost forever?
-Find the (not yet published) secret file and use it's name as a flag.
+Find the location of the (not yet published) secret file and use the location itself as a flag.

 **Hints**: